 General Information about Brain Tumors

 Primary brain tumors are tumors that originate in the brain.
 Brain tumors can be benign (non-cancerous) or malignant (cancerous).
 Benign brain tumors can grow and compress nearby structures of the brain but rarely spread into other parts of the body.
 Malignant brain tumors are likely to grow quickly and spread into other parts of the central nervous system including the spinal canal.
 There are several types of brain tumors, which include gliomas, meningiomas, pituitary adenomas, and nerve sheath tumors.
-These types of cancers are not to be confused with metastatic cancer, which is cancer from another part of the body that has spread to the brain.
+These types of cancers originate in the brain, and are not to be confused with metastatic cancer.
+Metastatic cancer is one that has spread from the primary site of origin, or where it started, into different parts of the brain.

 Facts about Brain Tumors